 - I appreciate my neighbor because he always smiles and waves when he sees me.

 The “why” is important because it helps deepen the gratitude journal experience.
 Within a few days you will begin to see improvement in your outlook.

-If you are interested, join the five day Dig Deep challenge to help you overcome your struggles.
-You'll learn the basics of the Dig to Fly Method.
-You'll get the printable that you can use to go through the struggle that you are having with your boss and turn it into a stepping stone.
-You can do the method in less than 10 minutes and it's guaranteed to help you see your issue from a fresh perspective.
+If you are interested, join the five day Dig Deep challenge to help you find hidden opportunities.
+You’ll learn the basics of the Dig to Fly Method.
+You’ll get the printable that you can use to go through the struggle that you are having with your boss and turn it into a stepping stone.
+You can do the method in less than 10 minutes and it’s guaranteed to help you see your issue from a fresh perspective.